BF528/project-2-project-2-dachsund/README.md

 **rseqc_metrics.qsub** script to run geneBody_coverage.py, inner_distance.py, and bam_stat on an indexed bam file of the accepted hits.
 Outputs two pdfs and a text file on the read stats

+**cufflink_histogram.R** RStudio file that creates the density histograms of the FPKM values